 Children and Youth-led art initiatives

 Our YouCreate methodology promotes self-led arts projects.
 By giving children the possibility to participate in the creation and the planning of the activities, they improve their wellbeing, resilience and social cohesion.
-After successful pilot projects in Egypt for child migrants and in Iraq for children and youngsters affected by conflict, we have replicated this in Greece for young refugees and in Ukraine for children who are internally displaced or otherwise affected by the conflict and in Moldova for children from vulnerable communities.
+After successful pilot projects in Egypt for migrant children and in Iraq for children and young people affected by conflict, we have replicated this approach in Greece for young refugees, in Ukraine for children who are internally displaced or otherwise affected by the conflict and in Moldova for children from vulnerable communities.
 YouCreate is expanding to other countries, being used in various contexts.

 In safe spaces and a trusted environment, we guide children and young people through a learning process which gives them the knowledge and skills to develop their own art projects.
 They can create diverse forms of art by looking at positive aspects of their lives or addressing challenges they encounter.
 In parallel, Tdh advises them about their rights and about services available for their support.
 By interacting with peers on topics that affect them, children affected by migration or conflict, as well as children from host communities, improve relations and become more independent and self-confident.